SamuelSwartzberg/flashcardifying_text_temp/inf.md

 On linux, pressing ctrl + alt + f<number> switches to tty<number>
 Linux typically starts with 6 virtual consoles, and then one additional one (tty7) to run the window manager in.

-/dev/tty represents the current terminal, regardless of what kind of terminal it is
+/dev/tty represents the current terminal, regardless of what kind of terminal it is (hardware, virtual, etc.)

 In the past, many hardware/physical terminals might have been connected to one computer.
 In the past, the system console would have been its own hardware/physical terminal connected directly to the computer.